olherreragz/ML_trigger/README.md

 ## General assumptions and considerations
 ___

+- Code files in GitHub repository are not stored inside of other directories (and therefore, organizing it better) to facilitate testing procedures to evaluators.

 - It is assumed that the algorithm will provide an automated way to trigger Machine Learning processes *for three main types of predictive algorithms*:
   - Regression